Nana Kwaku Bonsam Reportedly Offers to Buy Prophet Badu Kobi’s Church

 The news comes hot on the heels of Prophet Badu Kobi’s public clarification regarding the sale.

-The man of God, who was once famous for gifting luxury cars to celebrities, recently broke his silence to debunk viral rumours that he was selling the property to settle mounting personal debts.
-Instead, he insisted the sale was an act of "divine obedience" to completely cut ties with the old site and fund a total relocation to the Sakumono Estate.
+The man of God, who was once famous for gifting luxury cars, recently broke his silence to debunk viral rumours that he was selling the property to settle mounting personal debts.
+Instead, he insisted the sale was an act of "divine obedience" to completely cut ties with the old site, and they are relocating to Sakumono Estate.

 Read also